machal/cssmine-content/css3-border-radius.md

 border-radius: 15% 15% 0 0 / 30% 15% 0 0;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following scheme shows how the ellipse rounding works in practise:
+The following scheme shows how the ellipse rounding works in practice:

 It is good to know that `border-radius` is in fact a shorthand property for
-setting four `border-radius`properties **individually**:
+setting four `border-radius` properties **individually**:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 border-top-left-radius: 4em;